ssg/rules.py

 """

-Returns the path to the yaml metadata for a rule directory,
+Constructs the path to the YAML metadata file for a given rule directory,

 regardless of if it exists.